 Alexander Keith’s Brewery

 Established in 1820, Alexander Keith learned the art of brewing in Northern Ireland before immigrating to Nova Scotia in 1817.
-The tour is a great mix of songs, stories and history.
+The tour is a great mix of songs, stories, and history.
 By the end of the tour, you will be taken to the underground tavern and offered a few glasses of complimentary India Pale Ale.
 Children are welcome on the tour and are offered apple juice instead.

 Halifax Citadel National Historic Site

 The Halifax Citadel is a must-see stop on any itinerary when visiting Halifax.
-Majestically set upon an expansive hill overlooking the city, it is part of a series of forts – each one showcasing changes over time to its defences, each significantly different than its predecessor – that protected Halifax Harbour from 1749 to 1906.
+Majestically set upon an expansive hill overlooking the city, it is part of a series of forts – each one showcasing changes over time to its defenses, each significantly different than its predecessor – that protected Halifax Harbour from 1749 to 1906.
 It was so strategically important that it was rebuilt three times yet it was never once attacked.

 Each day (except for Christmas Day), gunners dressed in the 3rd Brigade Royal Artillery uniform of 1869 fire a cannon to announce the noon hour.